 The New Towns were an important part of the new government’s policy, and the objections of the landowners were futile.
 However, the dislike of the new town and the suspicion that it would continue to expand into the surrounding agricultural areas are as present today as they were more than a half-century ago.
 A decade-long struggle to expand the boundaries of the town to provide housing for the second generation came to naught in 1974 in the face of vigorous opposition from surrounding councils although two new neighbourhoods (Sumners and Katherines) were built on the west side of the town in the mid-1970s.
-The addition of 3,500 homes in Church Langley between 1986 and 2001, and the subsequent development of New Hall met with unsuccessful opposition, and the recently-approved, but not-yet-undertaken plan to build 1,200 new houses along Marsh Lane, east of Old Harlow and on the doorstep of the Gibberd Garden is still a source of animosity among those who see such developments as antithetical to the original ideas behind the plan for Harlow and a threat to the farmland which surrounds Harlow and was intended to prevent future expansion of the town.
-However, if the town is to grow, and if planning permission to extend its boundary into the metropolitan green belt is not obtained, then the new development which has been mandated by the central government will have to occur in the green wedges that separate the neighbourhoods.
+The addition of 3,500 homes in Church Langley between 1986 and 2001, and the subsequent development of New Hall met with unsuccessful opposition, and the recently-approved, but not-yet-undertaken plan to build 1,200 new houses along Marsh Lane, east of Old Harlow and on the doorstep of the Gibberd Garden is still a source of animosity among those who see such developments as antithetical to the original ideas behind the plan for Harlow.
+They are also considered a threat to the farmland which surrounds Harlow, and was intended to serve as a green belt to prevent future expansion of the town.
+However, if the town is to grow, and if planning permission to extend its boundary into the metropolitan green belt is not obtained, the new development which the central government has said must occur in this area, will have to occur in the green wedges that separate the neighbourhoods.
 This would do serious damage to the basic philosophy behind Gibberd’s plan.